Develop your export strategy

 There is a limited number of grants each season and we are expected to justify the use of public funding by show and by exhibitor.
 We are required to confirm whether the company is ready to export and whether the brand represents a good return on investment (ROI) for the taxpayer.
 The company is also now required to share detailed financial details of the business which may have been secured or may be likely in the 18/24 months following the show.

 As part of our service, we will talk you through your tradeshow options, outlining which shows could work best for your business size and collection.
 We can explain whether shows are suitable for you, how they work, how to visit (and what you need to do to get in) and how to apply for vetting if you decide to show.
-We handle the grant application for you, promote you as part of the group, collect in your proofs of payment to show that you have paid the organiser and send the grant money onto you after the show when it is received.
+We process the grant application for you, promote you as part of the group, collect in your copy invoice and proof of payment to show that you have paid the organiser and send the grant money onto you after the show when it is received.
 A small group promotion fee applies to all groups to ensure that we are present at the show to meet all of the various obligations to government and that the group is promoted to buyers and press.

 For information, email firstname.lastname@example.org